EdwardIzraitel/kijiji_clone/README.md

 SECRET_KEY
 ALGORITHM

+Test account:
+testaccount
+123456789

 ## Technologies used:
-- Utilized React for client display
+- Utilized React for client interface
-- FastAPI for server side queries
+- FastAPI for server side queries, and user authentication
 - MongoDB for database storage (users, and posts)
+- Using docker to containerize the application for easy development and deployment
 - Amazon S3 for image storage (post images)
+- Deployed on AWS ec2 instance